-- Apply the principles of design, motives of dress, business cycles, and the soft goods chain to the overall fashion industry. - 2.
-Investigate and evaluate the interrelationship of textile products, apparel production methods, and product life cycle.
+- 1. Apply the principles of design, motives of dress, business cycles, and the soft goods chain to the overall fashion industry. - 2.
+Investigate and evaluate the interrelationship of textile products, apparel production methods, and product life cycle. - 3.
+Research the major factors that affect the design, purchase, and trade of apparel and textiles to create a well written research project. - 4.
+Analyze the apparel design and retailing industry in the world marketplace.